elidickinson/simpleauth/README.md

 4. **Cookie expires** → Back to step 1

 The built-in login form automatically handles the cookie flow and provides user feedback on failed attempts.

+### Why We Use HTTP 418 for Login Success

+Simpleauth returns HTTP 418 for successful login.
+The code must not be 200 OK or any 2XX status - forward auth proxies would forward the request to the destination without returning the Set-Cookie header to the browser.
+This would create an infinite authentication loop since the cookie is never set.

+HTTP 418 won't be confused with other codes while still allowing the browser to receive the Set-Cookie header.

 ## Make your web server use it